cryptpad/blog/posts/One-year-of-biweekly-releases.md

 date: 2018-02-23 14:37:15
 author: Aaron MacSween
 tags:
 - release
 - security
 - roadmap
+summary: Approximately one year ago, we published an article about our intention to follow a biweekly release schedule.
+Since then, we've thought of every second Tuesday as release day.
 ---

 Approximately one year ago, we published an article about our intention to follow a [biweekly release schedule](/2017/02/24/Announcing-biweekly-releases/).